rishiraj230906-dotcom/spring_redis/README.md

 What This Is?
-It A backend spring boot project that prevents bot spam using Redis.
+It is a backend spring boot project that prevents bot spam using Redis.
 It Handles 200 concurrent requests without breaking.

 Tech Stack Used
 * Java 21 + Spring Boot 4.0